gabejoseph/test_case/README.md

 ## Known Issues / Next Steps

 - Basic unit and integration tests are implemented using Jest and React Testing Library (see `__tests__`), but no e2e tests yet.
-- Basic professional styling has been added using CSS for a modern card layout.
+- Basic professional styling has been added using CSS.
 - Basic error handling is implemented via an error boundary.
 - No production build script.
 - No deployment configuration.
 - No authentication or authorization.
 - Consider adding CI/CD (e.g., GitHub Actions).
 - Consider stricter TypeScript settings.
-- Consider adding Husky for pre-commit hooks.

 ---

 ## License

-MIT (add your license here)
+MIT